hellpig/WebSocket-Raspberry-Pi-robot/README.md

 Once the code is running, just type the Pi's IP address into the web browser of any device that has access to that IP address!
 The following should appear...

 ![sample image](screenshot.jpg)

+The code runs a servo motor that connects to a geared DC motor to control the front wheels.
+The hardware we used...
+- Raspberry Pi 3B
+- DRV8833 motor driver (Adafruit sells one in a nice breakout board)
+- dual-shaft geared DC motor with a wheel attached on each side.
+An L bracket was used to connect it to the servo motor.
+- $13 USB speakers from Amazon
+- $5 USB webcam from Amazon
+- Ayeway PD-2620W battery pack.
+The 26,800 mAh is way more than we need, and we only used the 5 volts, which has a 3 amp maximum.
+USB cables were used to power things.
+The cables can be spliced to more convenient wires that are thick and short enough to carry requires current.
+Grounds between USB cables were connected on a mini breadboard (the same one that had the DRV8833) to create a common ground.
+- 2 rigid (non-swivel) casters with a wheel diameter of 32 mm